Cédric et Julie

 A little bit of history

-We came upon the fortifications Séré de Rivière more than ten years ago in the area of Épinal and this is where the most beautiful remarkable forts can be found.
-Discovering the history of this old stronghold which belonged to the most modern military towns in France on the eve of the Great War, is not to be missed when coming to Épinal.
+We came upon the fortifications Séré de Rivière more than ten years ago around Épinal and this is where the most beautiful, remarkable forts can be found.
+When coming to Épinal, you need to discover the history of this old stronghold which belonged to the most modern military towns in France on the eve of the Great War.
 The area consisted of seventeen forts and nearly a hundred small fortifications equipped with more than six hundred pieces of artillery.

-Today, only three sites can be visited in an area with a distance of not more than three kilometres one from the other.
-One must go to Uxegney and Golbey, north of Épinal, when on a quest for learning about the forts which perfectly distinguish themselves as the stronghold system implemented by General Séré de Rivières after the war in 1870.
+Today, only three sites can be visited in the area, with a distance of not more than three kilometres between each one.
+You must go to Uxegney and Golbey, in the north of Épinal.
+This is where you will satisfy your wish to learn about the forts, which embody rightly the stronghold system implemented by General Séré de Rivières after the war in 1870.

 A short visit is a must

 We suggest you start by visiting the fort in Bois l’Abbé.
-It is opened on 14th July and on the local heritage day to discover its fortification made of ashlar.
-The visits are with oil lamps.
-In 1883, at the time of construction, all building works in Épinal were built with ashlar like the old castles.
-You can visit a beautiful well-preserved bakery and bunkers in which soldiers lived.
+It is opened on the 14th of July and on the local heritage day, which allows you to discover its fortification made of ashlar.
+The tour require oil lamps.
+In 1883, at the time of construction, all the buildings in Épinal were built with ashlar like the old castles.
+You can visit the beautiful, well-preserved bakery and bunkers in which soldiers lived.